 The Roman Historian Tacitus (CE 115)

-Tacitus was a Roman senator and historian, who wrote histories of the Roman Empire from the reign of Tiberius to that of Nero (CE 14–68).
-Here is what he wrote in one of these histories (which he called Annals), about the events following Christ’s sacrifice:
+Tacitus was a Roman senator and historian who wrote histories of the Roman Empire from the reign of Tiberius to that of Nero (CE 14–68). the following is what he wrote in one of these histories (called Annals), about the events following Christ’s sacrifice:

 “Prodigies (amazing or unusual events) had occurred, but their expiation by the offering of victims or solemn vows is held to be unlawful by a nation which is the slave of superstition and the enemy of true beliefs.
 In the sky appeared a vision of armies in conflict, of glittering armour.
 A sudden lightning flash from the clouds lit up the Temple.
 The doors of the holy place abruptly opened, a superhuman voice was heard to declare that the gods were leaving it, and in the same instant came the rushing tumult of their departure.
 Few people placed a sinister interpretation upon this.
 The majority were convinced that the ancient scriptures of their priests alluded to the present as the very time when the Orient would triumph and from Judaea would go forth men destined to rule the world” (Histories, Book 5, v.
 13).

 Eusebius of Caesarea (CE 325)